 Nashville is a very large city located in the state of Tennessee.
-With a population of 620,886 people and 151 constituent neighborhoods, Nashville is the second largest community in Tennessee.
+With a population of 689,447 people and 169 constituent neighborhoods, Nashville is the largest community in Tennessee.

 Nashville real estate is some of the most expensive in Tennessee, although Nashville house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nashville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Nashville is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Nashville who work in office and administrative support (11.44%), management occupations (11.03%), and sales jobs (9.91%).

 Of important note, Nashville is also a city of artists.
 Nashville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Nashville’s character.

 Also of interest is that Nashville has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 9.89% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.